andersonkrs/soundfy/CURSOR.md

   - Regular variants have `type: nil`
   - Recording variants have `type: 'Recording'`
   - All variant attributes are inherited by Recording
+  - Check constraint: `type` must be NULL or 'Recording'
 - **Polymorphic Recordables**: Recording types use polymorphic associations via `recordable`
   - SingleTrack, Album, and AlbumTrack are recordable types
   - Each has its own table with shop_id
+  - Check constraint: `recordable_type` must be NULL or 'SingleTrack', 'Album', 'AlbumTrack'
 - **Handle archival correctly**: Recordings can be archived and restored, use `archived?` checks
 - **Use delegated types**: Recording uses `delegated_type` for type-specific behavior
 - **Variant scopes**: Use `Variant.regular` for non-Recording variants, or query by type
+- **Database constraints**: Both `type` and `recordable_type` have check constraints for data integrity